RamsinghLab/atacseeker_app/project_notes.md

 	- fixed axis labels for barplots: used `cex.names = 0.8`
 	- LOLA code: OFF
 - `asifzubair/atacseeker:v7`
+	- prevent downloading of all files by fixing report_builder
 	- added chunk names
-	- copy and don't move files
 	- have a flag to do mtDNA analysis
 	- fix `assembleMTgenome.py` to not sort and index
 	- fix plot size for fragment size distribution and adjust `cex.names`